U.S. says Orange County systematically violated rights of criminal defendants

 The Justice Department's report concludes that from 2007 through 2016, Orange County violated criminal defendants' constitutional rights to be represented by counsel, as well as their 14th Amendment due process rights in which prosecutors are required to disclose to them any evidence that is exculpatory and could assist with their defense.

-Although the investigation focused on prior misconduct, the report said that to this day, Orange County has still not corrected all of the problems.
+Although the investigation focused on prior misconduct, the report said that Orange County has yet to correct all of the problems.

 "Restoring trust in Orange County law enforcement will require recognition and remediation of the harms caused by the law enforcement practices described in this report," the report says.